windmill-labs/windmill/README.md

 running options.

 1. Create a Postgres Database for Windmill and create an admin role inside your Postgres setup.
-The easiest way to get a working postgres is running `cargo install sqlx-cli && sqlx migrate run`.
+The easiest way to get a working postgres is running `cargo install --version ^0.7 sqlx-cli && sqlx migrate run`.
 This will also avoid compile time issue with sqlx's `query!` macro
 2. Install [nsjail](https://github.com/google/nsjail) and have it accessible in your PATH
 3. Install deno and python3, have the bins at `/usr/bin/deno` and